edgeware-network/mainnet-faucet/backend/README.md

-# Edgeware Testnet Faucet - Beresheet - Backend
+# Edgeware Mainnet Faucet - Backend

-This project serves as backend for beresheet faucet you can find the frontend [here](https://github.com/edgeware-builders/beresheet-faucet-frontend), which can be used to obtain test EDG for development purposes, like deploying contracts.
+This project serves as backend for Edgeware mainnet faucet you can find the original frontend [here](https://github.com/edgeware-builders/beresheet-faucet-frontend), which can be used to obtain EDG for development purposes, like deploying contracts.

 Define the following environment variables or simply save them in a `.env` file inside the main folder: